 The Sri Lanka Travel Specialists

 Wasgamuwa was closed to visitors until 1948, when it was changed from a Strict Nature Reserve to a National Park.
-As a relatively ‘new’ park, the animals are still not used to people and so your encounters can be very memorable!
-Elephants are the main attraction of this park – there are over 150 here – and they are particularly large in size due to their varied diet.
+As a relatively ‘new’ park, stretching over 316 sq kms, the animals are still not used to people and so your encounters can be very memorable!
+Elephants are the main attraction of this park – there are over 150 here – and they are particularly large due to their varied diet.
 Other mammals inhabiting this park include leopard, sloth bear, golden jackal, wild boar, wild buffalo, black-naped hare, sambar, spotted and barking deer, fishing cat, rusty-spotted cat and primates including the grey langur, the endemic toque macaque and purple-faced leaf monkey and the nocturnal grey slender loris.

 Wasgamuwa is also excellent for birdwatching.
 Nearly 150 species of birds can be seen in the park, including migrants, forest birds, water birds and waders.
 Some of the highlights include the endemic species red-faced malkoha, Sri Lanka jungle fowl, Sri Lanka spur fowl, Sri Lanka green pigeon, Sri Lanka brown-capped babbler, crimson flamback, Sri Lanka grey hornbill and yellow-fronted barbet.
 Other species include the globally endangered lesser adjutant and painted storks, black-headed ibis, and grey-headed fish eagle.
 Wasgamuwa is also a very good location to see the elusive spot-bellied eagle owl, also known as the ‘Devil Bird’.
 Other forest birds include little green bee-eater, blue-tailed bee-eater, common iora, black-headed cuckoo shrike, brown shrike, black-headed munias, Indian pitta, forest wagtail, yellow wagtail, orange-headed ground thrush, jungle prinia, ashy prinia, white-rumped shama, Malabar-pied hornbill and the chestnut-headed bee-eater.